-The two designers completely rethought each aspect of the property: from the rooms, which now display decorations in gold and purple, to the meeting spaces and the panoramic bar and restaurant.
-All used materials were carefully selected and some furniture pieces were designed especially for the hotel, as for example the armchairs in the lobby.
-While their color refers to the Blu brand, the shape is comfortable and relaxing.
-As almost all of the furniture, they’re made out of walnut wood.
+The two designers completely rethought each aspect of the property.
+From the rooms, which now display decorations in gold and purple, to the meeting spaces and the panoramic bar and restaurant, all materials were carefully selected.
+And some of the pieces of furniture were even designed especially for the hotel, as is the case, for example, with the armchairs in the lobby.
+While their color reflects to the Blu brand, the shape is comfortable and relaxing.
+Like nearly all of the furniture, they’re made out of walnut wood.

-Another stand-out part is the Celest Bar and Restaurant, a relaxing and at the same time elegant place dominated by the color copper.
-The light decorations on the ceiling are inspired by star constellations - which is why the restaurant is called “Celest”!
-The final touch: an arty neon lights installation in the lobby that can change colors and lighting patterns.
+Another stand-out part is the Celest Bar and Restaurant, a relaxing but at the same time elegant space dominated by copper colors.
+The light fixtures on the ceiling were inspired by constellations - which is why the restaurant is called “Celest”!
+The final touch: an artsy neon lights installation in the lobby that can change color and lighting patterns.